Adevenn/client_server_socket_encrypt/README.md

 A command line basic client-server using sockets in dart.
-Encryption has been included in option.
+Encryption is included in option.